ams-hackers/gbforth/docs/assembler.md

-## dmg-forth assembler
+## gbforth assembler

-dmg-forth includes an assembler.
+gbforth includes an assembler.
 This is useful when you want more control about how the hardware is used or you need to optimize some piece of code.